datacarpentry/image-processing/_episodes/07-thresholding.md

 - "Explain the difference between using the operator `>` or the operator `<` to threshold an image represented by a numpy array."
 - "Describe the shape of a binary image produced by thresholding via `>` or `<`."
-- "Explain when Otsu's method of adaptive thresholding is appropriate."
+- "Explain when Otsu's method for automatic thresholding is appropriate."
-- "Apply adaptive thresholding to an image using Otsu's method."
+- "Apply automatic thresholding to an image using Otsu's method."
 - "Use the `np.count_nonzero()` function to count the number of non-zero pixels in an image."
 keypoints: